[Scroll down to THOUGHTS for the case for Wiklieaks.]

 We are living in times of extraordinary incursions against the rightful liberties and powers of ordinary citizens.
 The U.S. Congress has acquiesced in, among other things:

-• Routine secret service and police violations of First Amendment rights, including preemptive round-ups and detentions of protesters in connection with RNC's and other events (see various posts here and sources cited therein, esp. here and here);
+- Routine secret service and police violations of First Amendment rights, including preemptive round-ups and detentions of protesters in connection with political conventions and other events (see various posts here and sources cited therein, esp. here and here);

-• Wholesale NSA/AT&T violations of Fourth Amendment and privacy rights, including wire-tapping and mining of e-mails of U.S. citizens (see various posts here and sources cited therein);
+- Wholesale NSA/AT&T violations of Fourth Amendment and privacy rights, including warrantless wire-tapping and mining of e-mails of U.S. citizens (see various posts here and sources cited therein);

-• Gross TSA and other governmental or quasi-governmental violations of Fourth Amendment and privacy rights, including unreasonable, invasive searches without the least pretext of probable cause (see posts here {may include some repeats from previous link} and sources cited therein);
+- Gross TSA and other governmental or quasi-governmental violations of Fourth Amendment and privacy rights, including unreasonable and invasive searches without the least pretext of probable cause (see posts here {may include some repeats from previous link} and sources cited therein);

-• The institution of policies of kidnapping, torture, and assassination of U.S. citizens and others (see, e.g., here, here, and here);
+- The institution of policies of kidnapping, torture, and assassination of U.S. citizens and others without trial (see, e.g., here, here, and here);

 There have been periods in the past when the traditional media did a better job of fulfilling their proper function as the "watchdog of democracy."
-But they haven't been doing that for some while (see, e.g., "leaked reports back up what Iraq vets have been telling journalists for years, only to be ignored").
+But it's been some time since they fulfilled that role (see, e.g., "leaked reports back up what Iraq vets have been telling journalists for years, only to be ignored").

 I do not fault individual journalists, most of whom are over-extended and underpaid.
 But, leaving the internet aside for the moment, the vast majority of traditional media worldwide are directly or indirectly controlled by a handful of large corporations (see Wikipedia and the sources cited there).
 Resources for real reporting have been hollowed out, and most "liberal" journalists were driven out years ago.
 As a result, wittingly or not, much if not most of the traditional media functions mainly to "catapult the propaganda," controlling the national agenda by echoing talking points originated by conservatively-funded think tanks and disseminated by Faux News et al.